codio/site/source/docs/content/courses/flode.html.md

 - export your charts as images for project write-ups
 - input and output elements so automated tests can auto-grade charts.

-Flode is a great way if teaching kids computational thinking and introducing them to programming.
 Please see the sections below for details on how to access ready made course or how to create your own projects where students can create Flode charts within their own projects.

 ## Cheat Sheet
 Here is a quick reference for commonly used actions.